AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 ---
 title: Timeline view
-description: Explore patterns in session activity.
+description: Explore experience patterns and tell better user stories.
 feature: Guided Analysis
 keywords: product analytics
 role: User
 ---
 # [!UICONTROL Timeline] view

-The **[!UICONTROL Timeline]** view allows you to analyze individual sessions to determine patterns in behavior.
-The right rail allows you to select the person ID that you want to analyze.
-The center area shows the time, selected property value, and duration for each event of that person.
+The **[!UICONTROL Timeline]** view allows you to obserive user-level session events over time to find experience patterns and tell better user stories.
+The left rail allows you to filter to property values you want to stream and the right rail allows you to select the Person ID that you want to analyze.
+The center area shows the stream by session, consisting of timestamp, property values, and duration.
+Please note, duration is not available for the last event in a given session.

+>[!NOTE]
+>
-This analysis requires that you add the **[!UICONTROL Person ID]** standard component to the [data view](/help/data-views/component-reference.md#optional).
-If you do not have the [!UICONTROL Person ID] component added to the data view, the following message is displayed:
+>The Timeline view requires that the **[!UICONTROL Person ID]** standard component be available in the [data view](/help/data-views/component-reference.md#optional).
+The inclusion of Person ID in a data view is managed by your Adobe Analytics data administrator, giving organizations full privacy control over who can access this data.
+If a data view does not have the [!UICONTROL Person ID] component added, the following message is displayed:

-> The PersonID property is required for this analysis.
+* **Admins**: The PersonID property is required for this analysis.
 Please add PersonID to the data view.
+* **Non-admins**: The PersonID property is required for this analysis.
+Please talk to your Adobe Analytics administrator.

 ## Use cases

 Use cases for this view type include:

-* **Friction exploration**: If you find a steep drop in the [Friction](friction.md) view, you can investigate potential causes of that drop using this view.
+* **Friction exploration**: If you find a steep drop in the [Friction](friction.md) view, you can create a segment of those users and apply the segment in this view to  investigate potential causes.
-* **Error behavior**: If users encounter an error in your product, you can explore what users do before or after seeing that error.
+* **Error behavior**: If users encounter a product error, you can explore what users were doing before or after seeing that error.
-* **Data collection validation**: Data admins can filter this view to isolate themselves.
-This view provides a solid way to make sure that your organization's implementation is working as expected.
+* **Data collection validation**: Data admins can filter this view to their own Person ID, and use it to valiate that your organization's implementation is working as expected.

 ## Query rail

 The query rail allows you to configure the following components:

-* **[!UICONTROL Property]**: The property that you want to view values for.
-The session analysis in the center shows values for the property selected here.
-You can also filter data by the selected property.
+* **[!UICONTROL Property]**: The property that you want to view streamed values for.
+The stream in the center shows values for the selected property.
+You can also apply filters to narrow down the stream to more relevenat data.
 Valid operators for the filter include [!UICONTROL Equals], [!UICONTROL Does not equal], [!UICONTROL Starts with], [!UICONTROL Ends with], [!UICONTROL Contains], [!UICONTROL Does not contain], [!UICONTROL Exists], and [!UICONTROL Does not exist].
-* **[!UICONTROL Segments]**: The segment that you want to measure.
+* **[!UICONTROL Segments]**: The segment that you want to analyze.
 The selected segment filters your data to focus only on the individuals who match your segment criteria.
+If you would like to narrow down the view to a specific Person ID, you can filter to that Person ID here.
 One segment is supported for this view.

 ## Chart settings

 The [!UICONTROL Timeline] view offers the following chart settings, which can be adjusted in the menu above the chart:

-* **[!UICONTROL Show as]**: Shows desired property values.
+* **[!UICONTROL Show as]**: Shows the desired property values.
-  * [!UICONTROL Show all]
+  * [!UICONTROL Show all]: Show all property values in a session.
-  * [!UICONTROL Highlight]
-  * [!UICONTROL View only]
+  * [!UICONTROL Highlight]: Visually highlight the property values in a session that match the query filters.
+  * [!UICONTROL View only]: Only show the property values in a session that match the query filters.

 ## Date range